zudochkin/awesome-newsletters/README.md

 ### JavaScript
 * [JavaScript Weekly](http://javascriptweekly.com/).
 A free, once–weekly e-mail round-up of JavaScript news and articles.
 [Archive](http://javascriptweekly.com/issues).
-* [ReactJS Newsletter](http://reactjsnewsletter.com/).
-The free, weekly newsletter of the best React.js news and articles.
-* [React Native Newsletter](http://brentvatne.ca/react-native-newsletter/).
-Free occasional summary of React Native news, articles, issues & pull requests, libraries and apps.
 * [The Smashing Email Newsletter](https://www.smashingmagazine.com/the-smashing-newsletter/).
 Email newsletter twice a month with useful tips, tricks and resources for designers and developers.
 * [A Drip of JavaScript](http://adripofjavascript.com/index.html).
 One quick JavaScript tip, delivered to your inbox every other week.
 * [Web Tools Weekly](http://webtoolsweekly.com/).
 Web Tools Weekly is a front-end development and web design newsletter with a focus on tools.
 * [ES6 & ES7 News & Tools](http://esweekly.com/).
 Stay up to date with the latest ES6 & ES7 news & tools delivered directly to your inbox.
 * [Web Operations Weekly](http://webopsweekly.com/).
 A weekly newsletter on Web operations, infrastructure, performance, and tooling, from the browser down to the metal.
+* [ES.next News](http://esnextnews.com/).
+5 ECMAScript.next links every week curated by Dr. Axel Raushmayer and Johannes Weber.

+#### React
+* [ReactJS Newsletter](http://reactjsnewsletter.com/).
+The free, weekly newsletter of the best React.js news and articles.
+* [React Native Newsletter](http://brentvatne.ca/react-native-newsletter/).
+Free occasional summary of React Native news, articles, issues & pull requests, libraries and apps.
+* [Fullstack React](http://newsletter.fullstackreact.com/).
+Newsletter about the React ecosystem with an emphasis on useful libraries, tutorials and code.
+[Archive](http://newsletter.fullstackreact.com/issues).

+#### AngularJS
 * [AngularJS Weekly Newsletter](http://www.ng-newsletter.com/).
 The free, weekly newsletter of the best AngularJS content on the web.

+#### EmberJS
 * [EmberJS Weekly](http://emberweekly.com/).
 The latest Ember.js news, tips & code delivered directly to your inbox.
-* [ES.next News](http://esnextnews.com/).
-5 ECMAScript.next links every week curated by Dr. Axel Raushmayer and Johannes Weber.

 ### Data Visualization
 * [Data Visualization & D3.js Weekly Newsletter](https://www.dashingd3js.com/data-visualization-and-d3-newsletter).
 Get D3.js and Data Visualization news, articles, jobs and more delivered to your inbox every Tuesday.